postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

     1. Set **Server** and **Port** to the local IP address and proxy port.
     1. Select **Save**.

-1. In Postman, open the **Proxy debug session** window.
+1. In the Postman app, open the **Proxy debug session** window.
 Open the device's web browser or application and you will start seeing HTTP traffic passing through the app or the browser.

 #### Configuring a proxy on other devices